Palouse Photography Workshop

 • 3 nights lodging (with lodging supplement)

-• 3 days of in-field shooting and instruction
+• In-field shooting and instruction

 • Water and snacks throughout the workshop

 • Getting to the workshop in Pullman, WA.
 The Pullman-Moscow Regional Airport (code PUW) and Spokane International Airport (code GEG) are closest to Pullman.